-Dean of Discipline

-A person with responsibility for determining whether a Concern should be investigated, conducting any investigation or delegating a complex investigation where appropriate and determining the action taken following the investigation.
+Dean of Discipline (referred to as the Dean for Student Discipline in College Ordinances) A person with responsibility for determining whether a Concern should be investigated, conducting any investigation or delegating a complex investigation where appropriate and determining the action taken following the investigation.
 The Dean may also make referrals to a Discipline Committee and undertake other work relevant to the Student Discipline Procedure.